lrivas3/Script-Kiddie/BashconS4vitar/Bandit.md

 ## Level 21

+### Description

 A program is running automatically at regular intervals from cron, the time-based job scheduler.
 Look in /etc/cron.d/ for the configuration and see what command is being executed.

+### Solution

+Cron is a Linux job scheduler that is used to setup tasks to run periodically at a fixed date or interval.

+if we inspect the folder given to us in the description (/etc/cron.d), we see that there are some cron jobs in there and we have read and execute privileges (755)

+**password for next level =** WdDozAdTM2z9DiFEQ2mGlwngMfj4EZff